thewca/wca-regulations/wca-regulations-2012.md

 - 9r) A qualification round must be held before the first round of the event.
   - 9r1) When announcing an event, the organisation team must include:
     - 9r1a) Any limit to the number of competitors permitted in the first round of the event.
     - 9r1b) Any limit to the number of competitors permitted in the qualification round of the event, and any limit tothe maximum number of those competitors who will proceed to the first round.
+[NOTE: tothe]
     - 9r1c) The average/mean result or single solve result, achieved in previous competition, required to qualify directly for the first round of the event.
     - 9r1d) The latest permitted date used to determine the qualifying average/mean result or single solve result on the WCA rankings.
   - 9r2) Each competitor of an event who has not directly qualified for the first round of the event must compete in the qualification round in order to participate in the first round.